10 of your biggest mental health questions answered

 Moving our body is incredibly beneficial for our mental health.
 Doing exercise in a way that works for you is important for our brain, body and mind.

-Cultivating healthy relationships and a good sense of community create a positive impact on our mental health.
+Cultivating healthy relationships and a strong sense of community create a positive impact on our mental health.
 We are social beings and you do not need to deal with things on your own.
-Even when you feel you have no one to talk to, a charity like Samaritans or Mind can help – you are not alone.

 From guided meditation apps to in-person classes, there are a variety of resources available to help individuals learn and practice mindfulness and meditation, such as Headspace.